 Wandering the streets surrounding the mosque, I found Positano Risto, a Muslim owned Italian restaurant that’d been recommended to me for their thin, crispy pizzas.
 I was lucky enough to snag the last outdoor table, which I sat at- savouring my pizza and watching the sun set dip behind city buildings.

 Leaving the restaurant, I wandered a bit more and then realised it was nearing 8 pm.
-Exhausted from the previous day’s flight, a full day of wandering and knowing I had to wake early for my flight to Kuala Lumpar, I decided to call it a night.
+Exhausted from the previous day’s flight, a full day of wandering to make the most of my one day in Singapore, and knowing I had to wake early for my flight to Kuala Lumpar, I decided to call it a night.

 There’s so much I didn’t get to in one day that I’d love to do on a return trip- the botanic gardens, checking out a few other hawker centres, spending more time in Chinatown.